-This blog entry fits into a series of chapter reviews on the book, Better Than Carrots or Sticks: Restorative Practices for Positive Classroom Management by Dominique Smith et al. Find the review of Chapter 1 Here.
+This blog entry fits into a series of chapter reviews on the book, Better Than Carrots or Sticks: Restorative Practices for Positive Classroom Management by Dominique Smith et al. Find reviews of other chapters below:

 After Chapter 1 of Better Than Carrots or Sticks I have a couple of pressing questions for myself as I reflect on my own classroom management practices.